leonardoalt/adt_transform/README.md

 This tool aims at removing ADTs from smtlib2 instances that only use the Tuples subset of ADTs.
 Not all syntax is supported, check the Unsupported section below.
+You may also want to check the `test` directory for examples of transformations.

 Flattening
 ----------